-Posted in Animals, Bible, Britannia, Deities, Genesis, Holidays, Just for Fun, Monsters, Popular Culture, Posts
+Posted in Bible, Deities, Egypt, Goddesses, Just for Fun, Movies, Popular Culture, Posts

 Tagged Asherah, David and Goliath, Disney, Enchanted, Grimm Brothers, Into the Woods, Jack the Giant Slayer, Shrek, Stephen Sondheim

 Non-directed reading sometimes follows its own track and a reader might become kind of an accidental expert.
 I wouldn’t claim that for myself, but I have noticed that scholars, until very recently, tended to give the cold shoulder to anything with a whiff of magic about it.
 Ancient magic is fair game, of course, but anything like post-Enlightenment magic is anathema, a veritable shibboleth of philistine sensibilities.
 No scholar worth their diploma would study such a lowbrow topic, let alone give it any credence.
 Popular culture, and increasingly political culture, tend to ignore academics, however.
 I have, in my exile from academia, become interested in those who consider themselves witches.
 I have, I realized recently, read quite a bit about the phenomenon and have been casting about for academic treatments that might fill in some of the gaps.
 It is a fascinating subject.